 Please check the trees located in the park strip and behind sidewalks around your property for low-hanging branches.
 These can obstruct views, especially when laden with snow, and cause problems for drivers.
 Low branching trees and shrubs make it difficult for snow plows to clear the snow from curb to curb and can cause problems for street sweeper, garbage trucks, and delivery vehicles.

 Kaysville City Tree Ordinances

 Per Kaysville City Ordinance Chapter 9 of Title 2-10, Kaysville City crews need your continued assistance.
-Be advised that by December 15, all trees should be trimmed back in a manner acceptable to the individual property owner that also clears a path for snow plows and other city maintenance vehicles.
+Be advised that all trees should be trimmed back in a manner acceptable to the individual property owner that also clears a path for snow plows and other city maintenance vehicles.
 The standard required is 14 feet in height from the top of the back of the curb.
 This will enable large equipment to drive underneath the trees to maintain the city streets.
 After December 15 in those areas where limbs continue to impede public works activities, Kaysville City crews will return and trim the applicable trees.

 Please be aware that city public works crews are not certified arborists and will take special care to trim trees to meet height requirements only and will not trim trees for beauty or tree health.
 If individual residents want to contract with a professional tree trimmer or to trim the trees themselves but can’t complete this task by December 15, please contact Amanda or Stacy at 801-544-8112.
 The applicable address will be added to the “do not cut” list.

 If you have questions regarding this matter, please contact Kaysville City Public Works Department.
 We appreciate all that our residents do to maintain their private property, as well as the city right of way and park strip.
 Thank you for your cooperation.